MarkusH/blog/content/Development/2021-06-06__en__writing-safe-database-migrations-in-django.rst

 value.
 As an engineer, you know more about your project than Django does.
 But Django must be conservative to ensure the default way works for everyone.

-If you're still new to Django, I'd recommend to have a look at that talk after this DjangoCon, to not miss out on all the cool stuff.

-But for now, let's this of today's talk as a sequel to my previous one.

 Migrations!
 How?
 When?
 ======================

-I want to start this talk with some general considerations.
+I want to start this post with some general considerations.
 Questions like how and when do you apply migrations?
 How are migrations related to deployments?
 What are dos and don'ts that follow from that?